Slowbeef: Let's Play

 Sawyer joined the Something Awful forums during the early 2000s becoming a member after posting content on his personal website such as a commentary on Metal Gear 2: Solid Snake.
 Shortly after Sawyer joined the site, the practice of screen-shot Let's Play threads became common as the phrase "Let's Play" was rumored to emanate from a now deleted thread on The Oregon Trail video game.
 On Something Awful, he began posting threads of various obscure games which contained both informative commentary and photo captures of his gameplay, such as Dark Seed and Snatcher.

 In 2007, Sawyer uploaded a thread of obscure Sega Genesis game The Immortal to Something Awful.
 While the first page of the thread mainly consisted of text-based commentary and still screenshots, Sawyer decided to record himself playing the game on video while commentating over it, a practice inspired by directors' commentary on DVD movies.
 Sawyer's video on The Immortal is often cited and recognized as the first video Let's Play.
-Although the Let's Play genre existed amongst Something Awful forums in screenshot format, Sawyer has been credited by numerous publications and journals as the originator of the video Let’s Play format.
+Although the Let's Play genre existed amongst Something Awful forums in screenshot format, Sawyer has been credited by numerous publications and journals as the originator of the video Let's Play format.

 His second series on the video game Super Metroid established interactivity to the Let's Play genre; due to his inexperience with the game beforehand, he often asked Something Awful members for advice, in which viewers of the series, known as "goons" gave him tips and tricks accordingly.

-Sawyer has credited Something Awful personalities Proton Jon, Deceased Crab, and Psychedelic Snake as other pioneers of the Let's Play genre, along with Vlaphor's Let's Play thread on the video game I Have No Mouth and I Must Scream.
+Sawyer has credited Something Awful personalities Proton Jon, Deceased Crab, and Psychedelic Eyeball as other pioneers of the Let's Play genre, along with Vlaphor's Let's Play thread on the video game I Have No Mouth and I Must Scream.